-- 1. Will the amended regulation help improve student achievement as measured against state achievement standards?
-The amended regulation should help to ensure improvement of student achievement against state standards. - 2.
-Will the amended regulation help ensure that all students receive an equitable education?
-The amended regulation should help to ensure all students receive an equitable education. - 3.
-Will the amended regulation help to ensure that all students' health and safety are adequately protected?
-The amended regulation should help to ensure that all students' health and safety are adequately protected. - 4.
-Will the amended regulation help to ensure that all students' legal rights are respected?
-The amended regulation should help to ensure all students' legal rights are respected. - 5.
-Will the amended regulation preserve the necessary authority and flexibility of decision making at the local board and school level?
-The amended regulation does not change any current authority or flexibility of decision making at the local board and school level. - 6.
-Will the amended regulation place unnecessary reporting or administrative requirements or mandates upon decision makers at the local board and school levels?
-The amended regulation does not place any additional reporting requirements or mandates upon decision makers at the local board and school levels. - 7.
-Will the decision making authority and accountability for addressing the subject to be regulated be placed in the same entity?
-The amended regulation does not make any changes to the where the decision making or accountability is. - 8.
-Will the amended regulation be consistent with and not an impediment to the implementation of other state educational policies, in particular to state educational policies addressing achievement in the core academic subjects of mathematics, science, language arts and social studies?
-The amended regulation is consistent with and not an impediment to other state educational policies. - 9.
-Is there a less burdensome method for addressing the purpose of the regulation?
-There is not a less burdensome method of addressing the purpose of this regulation.
+1. Will the amended regulation help improve student achievement as measured against state achievement standards?
+The amended regulation is intended to improve student achievement as measured against state achievement standards by clarifying the eligibility for extended school year reading services for students who are not beginning to read by age seven.

+2. Will the amended regulation help ensure that all students receive an equitable education?
+The amended regulation is intended to continue to ensure all students receive an equitable education.

+3. Will the amended regulation help to ensure that all students' health and safety are adequately protected?
+The amendments do not address students' health and safety.

+4. Will the amended regulation help to ensure that all students' legal rights are respected?
+The amended regulation continues to ensure that all student's legal rights are respected.

+5. Will the amended regulation preserve the necessary authority and flexibility of decision making at the local board and school level?
+The amended regulations does not change the decision making at the local board and school level.

+6. Will the amended regulation place unnecessary reporting or administrative requirements or mandates upon decision makers at the local board and school levels?
+The amended regulation does not place any unnecessary reporting or administrative requirements on decision makers.

+7. Will the decision making authority and accountability for addressing the subject to be regulated be placed in the same entity?
+The decision making authority and accountability for addressing the subject to be regulated does not change because of the amendment.

+8. Will the amended regulation be consistent with and not an impediment to the implementation of other state educational policies, in particular to state educational policies addressing achievement in the core academic subjects of mathematics, science, language arts and social studies?
+The amendment is consistent with and not an impediment to the implementation of other state educational policies.

+9. Is there a less burdensome method for addressing the purpose of the regulation?
+There is not a less burdensome method for addressing the purpose of the regulation.

 10. What is the cost to the State and to the local school boards of compliance with the regulation?
-The amendments do not increase any current costs to the State or to local school boards or charter schools for compliance.
+There is no expected cost to implementing this amended regulation.